Student Association Handbook

 • Pick up your prints and sign the receipt.

-• Orders under $10 will have to be paid for at the time of purchase and an ERF submitted to the Membership Outreach Coordinator with the receipt to be reimbursed.
+• Orders under $10 will have to be paid for at the time of purchase, and an ERF may be submitted to the Membership Outreach Coordinator with the receipt to be reimbursed.

 STUDENT ASSOCIATION DEVELOPMENT NEWS